Japan's ruling and opposition parties gearing up for elections

-Japan’s ruling and opposition parties are gearing up for upcoming elections, as this year’s ordinary session of the Diet, the country’s parliament, ended on Wednesday.
+Japan's ruling and opposition parties are gearing up for upcoming elections, after this year's ordinary session of the Diet, the country's parliament, ended on Wednesday.

 After the end of the 150-day session, the COVID-19 pandemic will remain a dominant issue in politics.
 The ruling coalition has rejected an opposition demand for an extension of the regular session to ensure a seamless response to the pandemic.